-The valuation of vessels Professor Mykhailo Aleksandrov and Kapitan Rusak as at 31 December 2017 was performed by independent valuation firm MNTZ TRANSSERVICE - 1 appluying combination of methods such as, income approach and market approach.
+The valuation of vessels Professor Mykhailo Aleksandrov and Kapitan Rusak as at 31 December 2018 was performed by independent valuation firm MNTZ TRANSSERVICE - 1 applying combination of methods such as, income approach and market approach.
+The valuation of vessels Professor Mykhailo Aleksandrov and Kapitan Rusak as at 31 December 2017 was performed by independent valuation firm MNTZ TRANSSERVICE - 1 applying combination of methods such as, income approach as, income approach.